fivdi/pigpio/doc/gpio.md

 ```

 #### waveTxAt()
-Returns the current transmitting waveId
+Returns the current transmitting waveId.

 #### waveTxBusy()
-Checks to see if the waveform has ended
+Returns 1 if the current waveform is still transmitting, otherwise 0.

 #### waveTxStop()
-Aborts the current waveform
+Aborts the current waveform.
+Returns this.

 #### waveGetMicros()
-Length in microseconds of the current waveform
+Returns the length in microseconds of the current waveform.

 #### waveGetHighMicros()
-Length of longest waveform so far
+Returns the length in microseconds of the longest waveform created since gpioInitialise was called.

 #### waveGetMaxMicros()
-Absolute maximum allowed micros
+Returns the maximum possible size of a waveform in microseconds.

 #### waveGetPulses()
-Length in pulses of the current waveform
+Returns the length in pulses of the current waveform.

 #### waveGetHighPulses()
-Length of longest waveform so far
+Returns the length in pulses of the longest waveform created since gpioInitialise was called.

 #### waveGetMaxPulses()
-Absolute maximum allowed pulses
+Returns the maximum possible size of a waveform in pulses.

 #### waveGetCbs()
-Length in control blocks of the current waveform
+Returns the length in DMA control blocks of the current waveform.

 #### waveGetHighCbs()
-Length of longest waveform so far
+Returns the length in DMA control blocks of the longest waveform created since gpioInitialise was called.

 #### waveGetMaxCbs()
-Absolute maximum allowed control blocks
+Returns the maximum possible size of a waveform in DMA control blocks.

 #### serialReadOpen(baud)
 Opens a GPIO for bit bang reading of serial data.
 - baud - the baud rate, 50 - 250000

+Returns this.

 #### serialReadInvert(invert)
 Configures the level logic for bit bang serial reads.
 - invert - if the level should be invertet or not, 0 or 1

+Returns this.

 #### serialRead(buf, bufSize)
 Copies up to bufSize bytes of data read from the bit bang serial cyclic buffer to the buffer starting at buf.
 - buf - an array to receive the read bytes
 - bufSize - > 0

+Returns the number of bytes read.

 #### serialReadClose()
 Closes a GPIO for bit bang reading of serial data.
+Returns this.

 ### Events